 Project delivery can be faster by finding defects earlier in the software development life cycle, the time between releases can be minimized and hence improving software quality.

-In a nutshell, Shift Left Testing process is:
+In a nutshell, the Shift Left Testing process is:

 • To find the defects early and hence reducing the cost of the project.